giggi1226/TodoApp/README.md

 2. Delete from the list (not to be mistaken with marking as complete).

-  Click on the row and it will delete the row from the list
+  Click on the trash can and it will delete the row from the list

+3. Mark complete

+  Click anywhere on the row (except the trash can) and you will see a nice check mark appear

 # From the command line